 Prior to the completion of our initial public offering in March 2020, our executives were eligible to participate in our 2016 Stock Incentive Plan, as amended, or the 2016 Plan.
-During 2019, all stock options were granted pursuant to the 2016 Plan, and we did not grant any restricted stock awards during 2019 and 2020.
 Our employees and executives are now eligible to receive stock options and other stock-based awards pursuant to our 2020 Equity Incentive Plan, or the 2020 Plan.

-We have used stock options and restricted stock awards to compensate our executive officers in the form of initial grants in connection with the commencement of employment and also at various times, often but not necessarily annually, if we have performed as expected or better than expected.
-The award of stock options and restricted stock to our executive officers have historically been made by our board of directors or compensation committee.
-None of our executive officers is currently party to an employment agreement that provides for automatic award of stock options or restricted stock.
-We have granted stock options and restricted stock to our executive officers with time-based and performance-based vesting.
-The options and restricted stock that we have granted to our executive officers typically vest as to 25% of the shares underlying the award on the first anniversary of the grant date and in equal quarterly installments for three years thereafter.
+We have used stock options and other stock-based awards to compensate our executive officers in the form of initial grants in connection with the commencement of employment and also at various times, often but not necessarily annually, if we have performed as expected or better than expected.
+The award of stock options and other stock-based awards to our executive officers have historically been made by our board of directors or compensation committee.
+None of our executive officers is currently party to an employment agreement that provides for automatic award of stock options or other stock-based awards.
+We have granted stock options and other stock-based awards to our executive officers with time-based and performance-based vesting.
+The options that we have granted to our executive officers typically vest as to 25% of the shares underlying the award on the first anniversary of the grant date and in equal quarterly installments for three years thereafter.
 We have also granted performance-based awards tied to the achievement of milestones.
 Vesting rights cease upon termination of employment and exercise rights for stock options cease shortly after termination, except that vesting is fully accelerated upon certain terminations in connection with a change of control and exercisability is extended in the case of death or disability.
 Prior to the exercise of a stock option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.

-We have historically awarded stock options and restricted stock with exercise prices or purchase prices, as applicable, that are equal to the fair market value of our common stock on the date of grant as determined by our board of directors.
+We have historically awarded stock options and other stock-based awards with exercise prices or purchase prices, as applicable, that are equal to the fair market value of our common stock on the date of grant as determined by our board of directors.
+Since our initial public offering in March 2020, all stock options were issued with exercise prices that were no less than the closing price on the date of grant.